arielweinberger/serverless-auth0-authorizer/README.md

 npm install
 ```

-### 2. Create `secrets.yml` file
+### 2. Create `secret.pem` file

-This file will contain your Auth0 credentials.
+This file will contain your Auth0 public certificate, used to verify tokens.

-Create a `secrets.yml` file in the root folder of this project.
+Create a `secret.pem` file in the root folder of this project.
+Simply paste your public certificate in there.
-For an example, take a look at [secrets.example.yml](secrets.example.yml).

 ### 3. Deploy the stack